Horace King (architect): Rise to prominence

-Between the completion of the Columbus City Bridge in 1833 and the early 1840s, King and Godwin partnered on no fewer than eight major construction projects throughout the South.
-The partners constructed some forty cotton warehouses in Apalachicola, Florida in 1834.
-Scholars believe that Godwin sent King in the mid-1830s for study at Oberlin College in Ohio, the first college in the United States to admit African-American students.
-The two men designed and built the courthouses of Muscogee County, Georgia and Russell County, Alabama from 1839 to 1841, and bridges in West Point, Georgia (1838), Eufaula, Alabama (1838–39), Florence, Georgia (1840).
-They built a replacement for their Columbus City Bridge between Columbus and Girard in 1841, as the original had been destroyed during an 1838 flood.
+Between the completion of the Columbus City Bridge in 1833 and the early 1840s, King and Godwin partnered on eight major construction projects throughout the Southern United States.
+In 1834, the partners constructed forty cotton warehouses in Apalachicola, Florida.
+The two men designed and built the courthouses of Muscogee County, Georgia, and Russell County, Alabama, from 1839 to 1841, and bridges in West Point, Georgia (1838), Eufaula, Alabama (1838–39), Florence, Georgia (1840).
+They built a replacement for their Columbus City Bridge between Columbus and Girard in 1841, after an 1838 flood destroyed the original.

-During a time of financial difficulty, in 1837 Godwin transferred ownership of King to his wife and her uncle, William Carney Wright of Montgomery, Alabama.
-This may have been done to protect King from being taken and sold by Godwin's creditors.
-King was allowed to marry Frances Gould Thomas, a free woman of color, in April 1839.
-It was extremely uncommon for slave owners to allow such marriages, since Frances' free status meant that their children would all be born free.
-Slave states had incorporated the principle of partus sequitur ventrem into law since the colonial period, which said that children took the social status of their mothers, whether slave or free.
+During a time of financial difficulty, in 1837, Godwin transferred the enslavement of King to his wife and her uncle, William Carney Wright of Montgomery, Alabama.
+Godwin may have done this to prevent his creditors from obtaining King.
+Wright allowed King to marry Frances Gould Thomas, a free woman of color, in April 1839.
+It was highly uncommon for enslavers to allow such marriages since Frances' free status meant that their children would all be born free.
+Slavery states had incorporated the principle of partus sequitur ventrem into law since the colonial period, which said that children took the social status of their mothers, whether enslaved or free.

-By 1840, King was being publicly acknowledged as being a "co-builder" along with Godwin, an uncommon honor for a slave.
-King's prominence had eclipsed that of his master by the early 1840s.
-He worked independently as architect and superintendent of major bridge projects in Columbus, Mississippi (1843) and Wetumpka, Alabama (1844).
-While working on the Eufaula bridge, King met Tuscaloosa attorney and entrepreneur Robert Jemison, Jr., who soon began using King on a number of different projects in Lowndes County, Mississippi, including the 420 ft Columbus, Mississippi bridge.
+By 1840, King was publicly acknowledged as a "co-builder" with Godwin, an uncommon honor for an enslaved person.
+King's prominence had eclipsed Godwin's by the early 1840s.
+King worked independently as architect and superintendent of major bridge projects in Columbus, Mississippi, (1843) and Wetumpka, Alabama, (1844).
+While working on the Eufaula bridge, King met Tuscaloosa attorney and entrepreneur Robert Jemison, Jr., who soon began using King on several projects in Lowndes County, Mississippi, including the 420 ft Columbus, Mississippi bridge.
 Jemison would remain King's friend and associate for the rest of his life.
 King bridged the Tallapoosa River at Tallassee, Alabama in 1845.
-Later that same year he built three small bridges for Jemison near Steens, Mississippi, where the latter owned several mills.
+Later that same year, he built three small bridges for Jemison near Steens, Mississippi, where the latter owned several mills.